 Benedek M. Varga

 I am a PhD candidate specializing in the intellectual history of eighteenth-century Germany and Habsburg Central Europe.
 My research covers a wide array of topics related to the Enlightenment, empire, colonialism and gender.
-Currently, I am working on a dissertation project which investigates the works of the eighteenth-century German historian, August Ludwig Schlözer and his contributions to debates about colonies and migration.
+Currently, I am working on a dissertation project which investigates the works of the eighteenth-century German historian, August Ludwig Schlözer and his contributions to debates about colonization, migration and revolutions.

 My studies began at Eötvös Loránd University (ELTE) in Budapest where I read for a BA in History and Latin.
-Turning my attention most especially to the history of eighteenth-century Europe, I completed my BA thesis on the symbolism surrounding the coronation ritual of Maria Theresia in 1741.
 In 2012, I was awarded a one-year long scholarship to attend Trinity College, Hartford, CT (USA), where I studied History, Political Science and Cultural Anthropology.
-In 2014, I began my studies at Central European University (CEU), where I completed my MA in Comparative History with an additional certificate in Political Thought, continuing my investigation into the nature of royal power.
-This research ultimately led me to investigate the problem of empire more broadly in Habsburg Central Europe.
+In 2014, I began my studies at Central European University (CEU), where I completed my MA in Comparative History with an additional certificate in Political Thought.
 In 2016, I began my MPhil in Modern European History at the University of Cambridge.

 Tags & Themes